Robert R. Cawley, D.O.

 Pharmacy Residency (PGY1) Program Director

 The role of the Pharmacists at Wentworth-Douglass Hospital is multidimensional.
 The pharmacists demonstrate their clinical skills with an integral role on the interdisciplinary team.
 Pharmacy presence on the nursing units helps to ensure medications are appropriately selected and dosed.
 In the main pharmacy, pharmacists are responsible for the daily operations such as processing medication orders, verifying medications, inventory management, ordering medications and providing drug information.
 The pharmacy team members are also actively involved with various hospital committees such as the Anticoagulation Taskforce, Medication Safety, Pharmacy and Therapeutic Committee, Infectious Control Committee, Pain Management Task Force, Palliative Care, and Pediatric Committee.
 As a pharmacy department, we are actively involved in educating others.
-We precept Massachusetts College of Pharmacy students and we provide a multitude of educational opportunities through pharmacy staff in-services, physician and nursing continuing education programs, and patient counseling.
+We precept MCPHS University, University of Connecticut, University of Rhode Island, and University of New England students, and we provide a multitude of educational opportunities through pharmacy staff in-services, physician and nursing continuing education programs, and patient counseling.